Actyx/Actyx/web/developer.actyx.com/docs/os/theoretical-foundation/event-sourcing.md

 ActyxOS provides you with the basic tools you need to build a decentralized event sourcing system.
 The Event Service's [persistent event streams](../guides/event-streams.md) allow you to model a distributed _append-only_ log&mdash;indeed, that is what they were designed for.
 The [WebView Runtime of ActyxOS on Android](../advanced-guides/actyxos-on-android) and [Docker Runtime of ActyxOS on Docker](../advanced-guides/actyxos-on-docker.md) allow you to run apps that consume these event streams, thus allowing you to compute state.

 :::info Actyx Pond
-Check out the [Actyx Pond](../../pond/introduction)&mdash;an auxiliary product to ActyxOS&mdash;which provides you with an always-available, partition-tolerant, event-sourcing system out of the box.
+Check out the [Actyx Pond](../../pond/introduction)&mdash;an auxiliary product to ActyxOS&mdash;which provides you with an always available, partition-tolerant event sourcing system out of the box.
 It also tries to mitigate some of the key associated challenges.
 :::

 ## Example